bincygijo/serverstat/readme.md

 # Server statistics test project  - Laravel, Bootstrap
+# Using API to retrive values from different server and the result listed in Line Graph

 ## Installation

-1. Clone this project(git clone https://bincy77@bitbucket.org/bincy77/server-stat.git) or Download that ZIP file
+1. Clone this project(git clone https://github.com/bincygijo/serverstat.git) or Download that ZIP file
 2. Create a database, change .env file in root adding database details in respective variables
 3. On the command prompt run the following commands